Contempt generally

 Contempts of court still fall to be classified as civil or criminal.
 Contempt by breach of an order or undertaking is regarded as a civil contempt unless “it involves deliberate defiance or, as it is sometimes said, if it is contumacious”: Witham v Holloway (1995) 183 CLR 525 at 530.
 See He v Sun (2021) 104 NSWLR 518 as to “contumacious disregard of orders”.

-The distinction has been described as “unsatisfactory” in Australasian Meat Industry Employees Union v Mudginberri Station Pty Ltd (1986) 161 CLR 98 at 109, and in Witham v Holloway, above, the High Court held that the criminal standard of proof applies to all contempts (cf ASIC v Sigalla (No 4) [2011] NSWSC 62 at [92]–[94]).
+The High Court has described the distinction as “unsatisfactory” and “complex and artificial” in at least one respect in Australasian Meat Industry Employees Union v Mudginberri Station Pty Ltd (1986) 161 CLR 98 at 109.
+In Witham v Holloway, above, the High Court held that the criminal standard of proof applies to all contempts (cf ASIC v Sigalla (No 4) [2011] NSWSC 62 at [92]–[94], but see Central Coast Animal Care Facility Inc v Wyatt [2023] NSWSC 741 at [32]–[36]).
 However, the distinction remains for some purposes.
-For example, an appeal may be brought against acquittal on a charge of civil contempt: see s 101(6) of the SCA and Hearne v Street (2008) 235 CLR 125.
-For discussions of the distinction see Matthews v ASIC [2009] NSWCA 155 and Pang v Bydand Holdings Pty Ltd [2011] NSWCA 69.
+For example, an appeal may be brought against acquittal on a charge of civil contempt but not in the case of acquittal of criminal contempt: see s 101(6) of the SCA and Hearne v Street (2008) 235 CLR 125, in which the Court held that the “substantial character” of the contempt proceedings is relevant, with the test being whether “it clearly appears that the proceedings are remedial or coercive in nature” as distinct from being punitive: at [133], applied in Novelly v Tamqia Pty Ltd [2024] NSWCA 167 at [27]–[29], [47].
+The time for assessing the character of the contempt proceedings for the purpose of appellate rights is at the time of their commencement: Microsoft Corporation v Marks (No 1) (1996) 69 FCR 117 at 137B–C; Street v Hearne (2007) 70 NSWLR 231 at [59]; Novelly, above, at [31]–[32], [83].
+For discussions of the distinction see Matthews v ASIC [2009] NSWCA 155; Pang v Bydand Holdings Pty Ltd [2011] NSWCA 69; and Novelly at [17]–[26] (Gleeson JA) and [67]–[98] (Kirk JA).

 Civil contempts are normally left to the offended party to enforce, whereas the Attorney General or the court has a more clearly defined role in the prosecution of criminal contempts since these more directly involve interference with the administration of justice.